Dense and subspace dense subsets in finite-dimensional spaces: Introduction

 \section{\bf Introduction}

 In \cite[Theorem 2.1]{bkk}, Bamerni, Kadets and Kili\c{c}man established that if $A$ is a dense subset of a Banach space $X$, then there is a nontrivial closed subspace $M$ of $X$ such that $A\cap M $ is dense in $M$.
 By a nontrivial subspace $M$ of $X$, we mean that $M$ is non-zero and distinct from $X$.
-We point out that Lemma 2.3 of \cite{bkk} is not correct whenever $X$ is of finite dimension (see Remark \ref{r26}).
-We acknowledge here that the authors of \cite{bkk} do not clearly meant $X$ of infinite dimension.
+We acknowledge here that the authors of \cite{bkk} do not clearly mean $X$ of infinite dimension.
 So Theorem 2.1 in finite dimension remains an open problem.

 \textit{Problem 1}.
 Is Theorem 2.1 of \cite{bkk} true for $X$ of finite dimension?